CARE Collective

 What I Learned

-Building for a research context means working within institutional requirements — IRB considerations, accessibility standards, stakeholder communication.
+Building for a research context means working within institutional requirements.
+IRB considerations, accessibility standards, and stakeholder communication all shaped the final product.
 The best technical solution means nothing if the end users can't navigate it.
+Seeing it deployed and in active use validated every accessibility decision.